MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │  2 │
     =#

-Getting a field value is common enough to have its own notation.
+Getting a field value is common enough to have its own notation, properties of `It`, such as `It.y`, are used for field access.

     void[Lift((x=1,y=2)) >> It.y]
     #=>